 - Dachshund-Labrador mix (Dachsador)

 - Dachshund-Golden Retriever mix (Golden Dox)

 Dachshunds are brave warriors in little bodies.
 Sure, they need a little extra TLC because of their fragile backs, but it’s worth it to have such a loving, loyal companion.
-Most thrive best in a home without young children but with lots of opportunities for mental challenges that can keep their sharp minds entertained.
+They thrive best in households that can provide lots of opportunities for mental challenges to keep their sharp minds entertained.
 They’d love to go outside with you for a walk during the day and then snuggle up together at night.